Piyush-Pise/Carrom-Game-Development/README.md

 ## Credits

-The Carrom game was developed by [Your Name].
+The Carrom game was developed by Piyush Narhari Pise.
 It utilizes the provided assets and references to create an engaging single-player Carrom experience in Unity.

-If you have any questions or feedback, please contact [Your Email Address].
+If you have any questions or feedback, please raise issues in the repository.

 Thank you for playing the Carrom game!